 - 17th August – Winner, 24hr race @ Milwaukee Mile, Indy track [12 days later] 811km

 - 24th August – "Touring" Paris-Brest-Paris 8 days later to finish 1230 km, in 62 hours.

-Crunch!
-December 1992.
-Further to the injuries that put him on a bicycle in the first place, an automobile crash provided; a broken ankle, three broken ribs, a punctured lung, a snapped femur (repaired with a 46cm steel pin) and a shattered pelvis causing many biomechanical problems.
+Further to the injuries that put him on a bicycle initally, a December1992 automobile crash provided; a broken ankle, three broken ribs, a punctured lung, a snapped femur (repaired with a 46cm steel pin) and a shattered pelvis causing many biomechanical problems.
 Getting off his crutches in March he won the 1993 Race across America, early August with a margin of 17 hours (a 450km lead).
-Gerry is rightfully labelled “Wonder from Down Under” in the US!
+Then labelled “Wonder from Down Under” in the US!